Jiro75/Arduino-Syringe-Pump/README.md

-# 🚑 Arduino Infusion Pump
+# 💉 Arduino Syringe Pump

-An open-source Arduino-based infusion pump for precise fluid delivery, integrating a **stepper motor**, **LCD display**, and **flow sensor**.
+An open-source Arduino-based syringe pump for precise fluid delivery, integrating a **stepper motor**, **LCD display**, and **flow sensor**.
 Designed for biomedical applications, research, and educational purposes.

 ---